🎧 Jimmy Flores and I just launched a new podcast: say hi to Radio Lanza

 Remember that the people you are talking to are a hundred times more interested in themselves and their wants and problems than they are in you and your problems.
 Think of that the next time you start a conversation.

 Be a good listener.
-Encourage others to talk about themselves and always talk in terms of the other person's interests.
+Encourage others to talk about themselves and their accomplishments; and always talk in terms of the other person's interests.

 Every man I meet is my superior in some way.
 In that, I learn of him.